Inputs

 source

-It retrieves data from a public or private API with StackSpot domain to create an external source of values for select and multiselect input types.
+It retrieves data from a public or private API with a StackSpot domain to create an external source of values for select and multiselect input types.

 Use a public API endpoint URL or a private API endpoint URL with a StackSpot domain.